suhaspsr/-MLE-with-Azure---Project-2/README.md

 **2. Automated ML Experiment :**

-I configured a compute cluster (Standard_DS3_v2), registered the bank marketing dataset and set up and ran an Automated ML experiment (best-model).
-This experiment identified VotingEnsemble to be the best model with a weighted AUC of 0.95.
+A compute cluster was spinned off , using the bank marketing dataset I ran an Automated ML experiment.
+This experiment identified VotingEnsemble to be the best model with a weighted AUC of 0.947.

 *Figure 2: Registered Dataset*

-As can be seen in the figure, the *bankmarketing_train.csv* was successfully uploaded as a registered dataset named *bank-marketing*.
+As can be seen in the figure, the *bankmarketing_train.csv* was successfully uploaded as a registered dataset named *bank-dataset*.
 ![Registered Dataset](Screenshots/Fig1.png)

-*Figure 4: Experiment Completion*
+*Figure 3: Experiment Completion*

-As can be seen in the figure the AutoML experiment called best-model has completed in about 18 mins and the VotingEnsemble was the best model found.
+AutoML produced VotingEnsemble as the best model under 20 mins with as AUC 0.947.

 ![Experiment Completion](Screenshots/Fig2.png)

-*Figure 5: AutoML Models*
+*Figure 4: AutoML Models*

 The figure shows all the models evaluated by the AutoML experiment and their corresponding weighted AUCs.
 ![Step 2 - Best Model 1](Screenshots/Fig3.png)

-*Figure 6: Best AutoML Model Metrics*
+*Figure 5: Best AutoML Model Metrics*

 The figure shows the metrics for the best model (VotingEnsemble).
 ![Step 2 - Best Model 1](Screenshots/Fig4.png)